 Removing Shingles

-Remove shingles around the suspected problem area to inspect the roof deck and locate the source of the leak.
+If necessary, remove shingles around the suspected problem area, then inspect the roof deck beneath to locate the source of the leak.
 Look for discolored paper, water stains, or rotted wood around the roof decking.
-Once you find the location of the leak, make repairs as soon as possible.
-We recommend calling a local roofing company for complex jobs.

 Water Spray Test

-If you still can’t find the source of the roof leak, try the water spray test.
+If you can’t find the source of the roof leak, recruit a helper and try the water spray test.
 Grab your garden hose and start soaking the suspected problem areas.
 Start on the lower part of the roof and work your way up.
-Have someone inside the house listen for dripping or watch for puddles.

 You can take a DIY approach to address minor repairs, such as sealing flashing or replacing a few shingles.
 More complex work should be left to the professionals.
-Below, we cover which repairs you can likely handle yourself.
+The dropdown sections below provide steps to complete minor repairs on your own.

 How To Fix Damaged Shingles